Prostitution in Bulgaria

-Prostitution in Bulgaria is itself legal, but organised prostitution (brothels, prostitution rings, or other forms of procuring) is prohibited.
+Prostitution in Bulgaria is itself legal, but organised prostitution brothels, prostitution rings, or other forms of prostitution procuring are prohibited.
 In the past, the Bulgarian government considered fully legalising and regulating prostitution.

 The sex trade is a major source of income for Bulgarian criminals.

 UNAIDS estimates there are 10,000 prostitutes in the country, and in 2013 there were 20,000 Bulgarian prostitutes working abroad and this was a source of foreign exchange earnings for Bulgaria.
 Because of poor socioeconomic conditions, a high number of Romani women are involved in prostitution.
 Nine NGOs offer outreach services to prostitutes in the main cities.

 Legal situation

 Article 155 of the Criminal Code prohibits procuring and keeping premises used for prostitution: